gumaerc-testorg/9.69-spring-2003/content/pages/syllabus.md

 Recitations
 -----------

 For five weeks during the term, class will only meet once per week for a recitation with the TA.
-These weeks are indicated on the [schedule]({{< baseurl >}}/pages/calendar) by the word RECITATION in bold capital letters.
+These weeks are indicated on the {{< resource_link 9dc9fcd1-c97a-e630-2bb0-285c77aa7977 "schedule" >}} by the word RECITATION in bold capital letters.

 Attendance and participation in these recitations is mandatory.
 Recitations will take a discussion format focusing on topics from lectures and course reading materials.
 10% of the grade for the course comes from participation in recitation section.